canjs/canjs/route/docs/map.md

 	can.route.map(appState);

-## Loading data on application start
+## Complete example

-Applications commonly require loading some metadata on page load, which must be loaded as part of the Application State before the components can be initialized.
+The following example shows loading some metadata on page load, which must be loaded as part of the Application State before the components can be initialized

-To implement this functionality:

-1. Define a `can.Map` constructor
-1. Instantiate it
-1. Call `can.route.map` with this object
-1. Load the data
-1. When the data is ready, add it to the appState object
-1. Call `can.route.ready`, to initialize can.route and begin firing event handlers bound to can.route

-The following example shows a locations property, which contains a list of location `can.Map`'s loaded at page load.
-As users select a location, its selected property is toggled.

-A locationIds property is defined, which is the serialized version of location.
-A setter is defined on locationIds, which will translate changes in locationIds back to the true source of the data in locations.
+It also shows an example of a "virtual" property on the AppState, locationIds, which is the serialized version of a non-serializeable can.List, locations.
+A setter is defined on locationIds, which will translate changes in locationIds back to the locations can.List.

 	var AppState = can.Map.extend({
 		define: {